jellyfin/jellyfin-kodi/README.md

 - Speed: when browsing the data has to be retrieved from the server.
 Especially on slower devices this can take too much time.
 - All kinds of workaround were needed to get the best experience on Kodi clients

-EmbySync synchronizes your media on your MediaBrowser (Emby) server to the native Kodi database.
+The Emby addon synchronizes your media on your MediaBrowser (Emby) server to the native Kodi database.
 Because we use the native Kodi database with this new approach the above limitations are gone!
 You can browse your media full speed and all other Kodi addons will be able to "see" your media.

 **What is currently supported ?**